 The VAT accounting requirement does not create any problems for Xolo customers, but for anyone operating on a DIY basis it can be challenging, because any mistakes or delays can involve costly fines.

-To file for yourself, you can submit form KMD and any required annexes through the customs board website, detailing all invoices containing taxable goods and services (broken down by the different rates as applicable, of 20%, 9%, 5%, 0% or exempt.)
+To file for yourself, you can submit form KMD and any required annexes through the customs board website, detailing all invoices containing taxable goods and services (broken down by the different rates as applicable, of 20% (from January 1, 2024, the VAT rate will be 22%), 9%, 5%, 0% or exempt.)
 This must be submitted and paid by the 20th of each month, in respect of transactions in the month immediately preceding it.

 You can submit by uploading simple spreadsheets; otherwise there are a range of business softwares that are compatible with the Tax and Customs board, so that the VAT return and its annex can be automatically submitted from one machine to another.